Noubissie/test2/pull_request_template.md

 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have checked my code and corrected any misspellings
 - [ ] I have checked my code and corrected any misspellings
+- [ ] A copy of an image from you data visualisation graphs or images